mtanksl/OpenTibia/README.md

 # Support Us

 If you enjoy using open source projects and would like to support our work, consider making a donation!
 Your contributions help us maintain and improve the project.
-You can support us by sending Bitcoin to the following address:
+You can support us by sending directly to the following address:

-__Bitcoin Address:__ bc1qc2p79gtjhnpff78su86u8vkynukt8pmfnr43lf
+__Bitcoin (BTC) Address:__ bc1qc2p79gtjhnpff78su86u8vkynukt8pmfnr43lf

+__Monero (XMR) Address:__ 87KefRhqaf72bYBUF3EsUjY89iVRH72GsRsEYZmKou9ZPFhGaGzc1E4URbCV9oxtdTYNcGXkhi9XsRhd2ywtt1bq7PoBfd4

 Thank you for your support!
 Every contribution, no matter the size, makes a difference.